tether/Workflow/README.md

 After 2 weeks, measure the feature's performance:

+- How did its usage compare against your goals set in step 2?
+- Did it seem to provide worthwile value to people using your product?
 - How did it hold up against the company's quality standards?
-- How did it's usage compare against your goals set in step 2?
-- Did it seem to provide worthwile value to people using your product?
 - What other things are worth noting about this feature?

 Update your post-mortem report with the answers to the above questions.